How can anyone in the United States think that bats are scary?

 - Fur is longer than most other bats and can be gray to brownish and lighter on shoulders.

 - Ears are the same color as the body, and they vary in size.
 The tail is short.
-The wingspan is approximately 14 inches.
+The wingspan is approximately 14 inches (35.5 cm).

 - Leaf-shaped nose at the end of a long snout.
-The tongue is thin and long that extends to eat nectar.
+The tongue is thin and long and extends to eat nectar.

 Because of its long snout, the Mexican Long-tongued Bat looks incredibly unique!
 In addition, they don’t eat insects like most other bats in the United States.
 Instead, they feed on nectar, pollen from agaves, and fruits.